|Temperature Resistance Continuous||538 C|

 Redisperse any settled-out pigments by stirring with a paint paddle followed by thorough mixing to a uniform consistency with an explosion-proof or air-driven power mixer.
 Do not open containers until ready to use.
 Keep lid on container when not in use.Application Guidelines

 Surface temperature must be at least 5 F (3 C) above dew point.
 For optimum protection apply two coats of Thurmalox 70 to a dry film thickness of 1.5-2.0 mils (37- 50 microns) per coat.
 Total recommended dry film thickness is 3.0-4.0 mils (75-100 microns).

 Thurmalox 70 Air Dry Silicone Coating for Stainless Steel

 Prevents Stress Corrosion Cracking Heat Resistant to 1000 F

-The Thurmalox 70 heat resistant coating is formulated to meet the currently accepted practice for selection of protective coatings for stainless steel surfaces under thermal insulation as set forth in NACE Technical Committee Report 6H189 “A State-of-the-Art Report of Protective Coatings for Carbon Steel and Austenitic Stainless Steel Surfaces Under Thermal Insulation”.
+This silicone coating for metal is formulated to meet the currently accepted practice for selection of protective coatings for stainless steel surfaces under thermal insulation as set forth in NACE Technical Committee Report 6H189 “A State-of-the-Art Report of Protective Coatings for Carbon Steel and Austenitic Stainless Steel Surfaces Under Thermal Insulation”.